splatterfreak/tz-alerter-privacy/index.md

 - Data portability

 ## 8. Changes
 We reserve the right to update this privacy policy if necessary.

+## 9. Data Retention
+We do not store personal data ourselves.
+Data processed by third-party providers is handled according to their respective privacy policies.

 ---